 Many small animals that are kept as pets have a short expected lifespan.
 So it’s not surprising that many people expect rabbits to fall into the same bucket.
 But rabbits can actually live a long time.
 My oldest rabbit lived to be 13 years old!
 And multiple others in my rabbit family have lived to be 9-10 years.
 If you learn to take good care of your rabbit, they could be your companion for a long time.

-How long do rabbits live?
 Pet rabbits have a life expectancy of 8-12 years.
-This number will change a little depending on the breed of rabbit and the quality of care they receive.
+This number will change depending on the breed of rabbit and the quality of care they receive.
 Wild rabbits have a much shorter life expectancy of only about 1-2 years.

 There are many factors that influence the lifespan of a rabbit.
 You need to learn where to keep your rabbit, and make sure they have a healthy diet and lots of exercise.
 So if you want to help your pet live a long, happy and healthy life, read on!

-On average, pet rabbits live to be 8-12 years old, but a rabbit is much more likely to reach their full life expectancy if they are loved and well cared for.
+The average lifespan of pet rabbits is about 8-12 years, but a rabbit is much more likely to reach their full life expectancy if they are loved and well cared for.
 Factors that affect the lifespan of a rabbit include:

 - Whether the rabbit has been neutered or spayed